Heinz Hackler: Operation Bodenplatte and death

 On 31 December 1944 in preparation for Operation Bodenplatte, the failed attempt to cripple Allied air forces in the Low Countries, III.
 Gruppe transferred to Dortmund Airfield.
 Hackler led a formation of 13 Messerschmitt Bf 109 K-4 on this flight.
 While airborne, Hackler received orders to engage a formation of Hawker Tempest fighters sighted near Münster.
-Near Münster, Hackler's formation came under attack from Spitfire fighters, losing three Bf 109s shot down down, two pilots killed in action and one severely wounded.
+Near Münster, Hackler's formation came under attack from Spitfire fighters, losing three Bf 109s shot down, two pilots killed in action and one severely wounded.

 At Dortmund, the pilots were briefed on the upcoming operation.
 JG 77 under command of Major Siegfried Freytag were given the objective to attack the airfield at Antwerp-Deurne.
 Since Hauptmann Armin Köhler, the commanding officer of III.
 Gruppe was sick, Hackler was tasked by Freytag with leading III.
 Gruppe in the attack.
 At 08:00 on 1 January 1945, the two formations 18 Bf 109s of I. and III.
 Gruppe took off.
 At the same time 23 Bf 109s of II.
 Gruppe took off.
 Around the Bocholt area they formed up with the other two Gruppen.
 As the fighter wing headed north, it passed Woensdrecht airfield.
 The aerodrome was home to 132 Wing and its five Spitfire squadrons; 331, 332, 66 and 127, and 322 (Dutch).
 Some pilots from II.
 Gruppe either mistakenly believed it to be Antwerp, or thought the opportunity was too good to pass up.
 Two German fighters were claimed shot down, and one pilot captured.
 However, none of the JG 77 casualties fit this description.
-Near Antwerpen, Hackler was shot down an killed in action when his Bf 109 K-4 (Werknummer 330196—factory number) was hit by anti-aircraft artillery on his third strafing attack.
+Near Antwerpen, Hackler was shot down and killed in action when his Bf 109 K-4 (Werknummer 330196—factory number) was hit by anti-aircraft artillery on his third strafing attack.
 He was last seen heading northeast, crashing near Raambert, north of Zundert where he was initially buried.
 In consequence, command of 11.
 Staffel was given to Leutnant Wilhelm Mockel.
 In October 1949, Hackler was reinterred at the Ysselsteyn German war cemetery, Netherlands.
 Due to a spelling error of his name which marked his grave as "Heinrich Hachler", his fate remained unanswered for many years.
 His widow and other relatives also failed to receive an answer his fate.
 In August 1997, the Deutsche Dienststelle (WASt) linked the various bits of information available and remarked his grave at Ysselsteyn.